BEAR 100 RULES

 INFRACTIONS RESULTING IN DENIAL OF FUTURE ENTRY:

-- Having crews take cars to areas designated as off-limits.
+- Having crews take vehicles to areas designated as off-limits to crews.

 - Disobeying Forest Service rules regarding disposal of human waste or mistreatment of the environment, littering, failing to respect private property.